jingzhian/mkdocs-md-notes/docs/procedures.md

 | **I**ngestion                 | Toxic alcohols (methanol, ethylene glycol); Salicylate; Lithium; Sodium valproate, carbamazepine |
 | **O**verload                  | Volume overload refractory to diuretics                      |
 | **U**remia                    | Symptomatic: Encephalopathy, Pericarditis, Bleeding          |

+### Catheterization

+#### Male

+**Preparation**

+1. Identify the patient using two patient identifiers.
+2. Explain procedure and obtain consent from patient.
+3. Check if the patient has any allergy to lignocaine or cleansing solution.
+4. Perform hand hygiene.
+5. Prepare requisites.
+   1. Open catheterization set without touching the inner surface.
+   2. Urine catheter into the sterile area using non-touch techniques.
+   3. Put lubricating gel into the sterile area using non-touch techniques.
+   4. Put 10mls syringe into the sterile area using non-touch techniques.
+   5. Put drainage bag into the sterile area using non-touch techniques.
+   6. Pour water for injection into the sterile area using non-touch techniques.
+   7. Pour cleansing solution into the sterile area using non-touch techniques.
+   8. Put sterile gloves into the sterile area using non-touch techniques.
+6. Perform hand hygiene.
+7. Expose the genital area and place patient in supine position with legs apart.
+8. Place protective sheet below hips and between the thighs.

+**Execution**

+9. Perform surgical hand rub.
+10. Put on sterile gloves.
+11. **Test the balloon** of the catheter by inflating and deflating it with 10mls of water for injection.
+12. Prepare gauzes for cleaning.
+13. Lubricate catheter tip with sterile lignocaine 2% gel and place it in the sterile kidney dish.
+14. Hold the penis shaft with a sterile gauze using non-dominant hand, lift the penis at 90 degree angle to patient’s body and retract foreskin.
+15. Use dominant hand to clean glans penis and ureteral meatus to base of penis in a circular motion using one swab for each stroke.
+Repeat as required. (??)
+16. Drape the area to expose only the genitalia.
+17. Place the kidney dish with the lubricated catheter between patient’s thighs.
+18. Instill sterile lignocaine 2% gel to the urethra and wait for 3-5 minutes.
+19. Hold the shaft of penis raising it almost straight up.
+20. Hold tip of catheter with dissecting forceps or gloved hand leaving the open end in the sterile kidney dish.
+21. Insert the catheter into the urethra and advance catheter **15-25 cm** until urine flows.
+22. When urine begins to flow, advance catheter another 2.5cm.
+Do not force if met resistance
+23. Inflate the balloon with **10 ml of water** for injection.
+Stop inflation if resistance or patient complains of pain.
+24. Gently pull back catheter until the balloon sits on the neck of bladder.
+25. Reposition foreskin back – if retracted before procedure.
+26. Attach the catheter to urinary drainage bag using non-touch technique.
+27. Secure catheter to lateral aspect of the patient’s thigh/ lower abdomen.
+28. Remove and discard gloves, dispose requisites and perform hand hygiene.

+**Follow up**

+28. Document the date and time of procedure and specimen collected / dispatch (if any) in clinical notes
+29. Perform hand hygiene

+#### Female

+**Preparatory Phase**

+1. Identify the patient using two patient identifiers.
+2. Explain procedure and obtain consent from patient.
+3. Check if the patient has any allergy to lignocaine or cleansing solution.
+4. Perform hand hygiene.
+5. Prepare required material
+   1. Open catheterization set without touching the inner surface.
+   2. Put urine catheter into the sterile area using non-touch techniques.
+   3. Put lubricating gel into the sterile area using non-touch techniques.
+   4. Put 10mls syringe into the sterile area using non-touch techniques.
+   5. Put drainage bag into the sterile area using non-touch techniques.
+   6. Pour water for injection into the sterile area using non-touch techniques.
+   7. Pour cleansing solution into the sterile area using non-touch techniques.
+   8. Put sterile gloves into the sterile area using non-touch techniques.
+6. Perform hand hygiene.
+7. Expose the genital area and place patient in dorsal recumbent position and flex knees with thighs apart.
+8. Place protective sheet below hips and between the thighs.

+**Execution**

+9. Perform surgical hand rub.

+10. Put on sterile gloves.

+11. Test the balloon of the catheter by inflating and deflating it with 10mls of water for injection.

+12. Lubricate catheter tip with sterile lubricant gel and place it in the sterile kidney dish.

+13. Prepare gauzes for cleaning.

+14. Perform vulva swabbing using one swab for each stroke

+    - Swab left labia majora
+    - Swab right labia majora

+15. Drape the area to expose only the genitalia

+16. Perform swabbing of labia minor using one swab for each stroke

+    - Swab left labia minora
+    - Swab right labia minora

+    Keep the left and right labia minora separated with index finger and thumb of non-dominant hand and then

+    - Swab urethral meatus

+17. Place the kidney dish with the lubricated catheter between patient’s thighs.

+18. Hold tip of catheter with dissecting forceps or gloved hand leaving the open end in the sterile receiver.

+19. Separate labia minora with 2 fingers to reveal the urethral orifice.

+20. Insert catheter gently and advance catheter (approximately 4 to 10cm depending on the age of the patient) until urine starts to flow

+21. When urine begins to flow, advance catheter another 2.5cm.

+22. Inflate the balloon with 10ml of water for injection. **Stop inflation if resistance or patient complains of pain.**

+23. Gently pull back catheter until the balloon sits on the neck of bladder.

+24. Attach the catheter to urinary drainage bag using non-touch technique.

+25. Secure catheter to lateral aspect of the patient’s thigh/ lower abdomen.

+**Follow up**

+26. Remove and discard gloves, dispose requisites and perform hand hygiene.
+27. Document the date and time of procedure and specimen collected/ dispatch (if any) in clinical notes.
+28. Perform hand hygiene

 ### Suprapubic Catheter